pivotal-cf/docs-neo4j/resources.html.md

 ---

 # Resource requirements for Neo4J for PCF
-These are the default resource and IP requirements for installing the tile
+These are the default resource and IP requirements for installing the tile:
 <table border="1" class="nice">
 	<tr>
 		<th>Product</th>